fenago/katacoda-scenarios/azure-functions/azure-functions-java-developer-guide/steps/12/text.md

-#### Execution context
-ExecutionContext, defined in the azure-functions-java-library, contains helper methods to communicate with the functions runtime.
+**ExecutionContext** defined in the azure-functions-java-library, contains helper methods to communicate with the functions runtime.

 #### Logger
 Use getLogger, defined in ExecutionContext, to write logs from function code.